n00b69/woa-betalm/guide/nopc.md

 ### Flashing WinInstaller
 - In TWRP, select **Install** and then locate **WinInstaller.zip** and flash it.
+- Once you're given the option to reboot, do so.
 > [!Note]
 > Wait untill all processes complete and your device boots into Windows.
 This will take around 15-20 minutes.